redhat-openstack/ansible-nfv/roles/post_install/tripleo_inventory/README.md

 **Note!** - Each run, the latest generated environment will be symlink to the **inventory** and **ansible.ssh.config** at the root of the ansible repo directory.

 ## Supported environment types:
-The play adapted to the baremetal, hybrid or virt environment.
+The role adapted to the baremetal, hybrid or virt environment.
 **Baremetal** - Undercloud and Overcloud nodes (Controllers, Computes, etc...) are fully baremetal.
 **Hybrid** - Undercloud and Controllers nodes are virtual (Resides on a single host) and the Computes are baremetal.
 **Virt** - Undercloud and Overcloud nodes (Controllers, Computes, etc...) are virtual and resides on a single machine.

 **Note!** - For baremetal environment add ```-e setup_type=baremetal```, and for virt or hybrid environment add ```-e setup_type=virt```

-The play could be run in two available scenarios:
+The role could be executed in two available scenarios:
 1. The public key of your ssh key already located on the Undercloud/Hypervisor host.
-   The play will generate three files:
+   The role will generate three files:
   * inventory
   * ansible.ssh.config
   * id_rsa_overcloud

 2. You have only the password of the Undercloud/Hypervisor host.
-   The play will generate five files:
+   The role will generate five files:
   * inventory
   * ansible.ssh.config
   * id_rsa_overcloud